shie-ld/fideo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Grab a python3 distribution and run the source code with the help of jupyter notebook.
-Both of these get set up if you install anaconda distribution on your system.

-Or you can just have python3 installed on your machine and run `main.py` with proper options and arguments right from your terminal.
+Grab a `python3` distribution and run the source code in `jupyter notebook` / `terminal`.
+You can just have python3 installed on your machine and run `main.py` with proper options and arguments right from your `terminal`, rather than using `jupyter notebook`.

 ### Prerequisites

-* bitstring
-* Pillow
-* glob2
-* path.py
-* ffmpeg-python

-After installing anaconda, run in the `src` directory :
 ```sh
 pip install -r requirements.txt
 ```